US Army Ranks and Jobs Guide: Your Roadmap to Military Success

 Soldiers in various roles and ranks marching in formation on a military base

-Military service shapes every aspect of a soldier’s daily existence.
+Military service influences every aspect of a soldier’s daily life.

-The Army instills discipline, values, and a sense of purpose that extends far beyond the battlefield.
+The Army instills discipline, values, and a sense of purpose that extends far beyond combat.

 Daily Routines

-After PT, you’ll clean up, have breakfast, and report for duty.
+Following PT, you will freshen up, enjoy breakfast, and report for duty.

-Your daily tasks depend on your specific job, but might include:
+Your specific tasks will depend on your role, which might include:

 • Equipment maintenance